senyuzilgaz/freeCodeCamp_Projects/README.md

 # Responsive_Web_Design-freeCodeCamp-
-- Here you can find my projects and practices forr freeCodeCamp.
+- Here you can find my projects and practices for freeCodeCamp.

 - Projects and practices are for following freecCodeCamp certificates: